-- If you still want to use your Chase card for travel, be sure to purchase a separate comprehensive policy that will actually cover you if things go wrong.
-I use InsureMyTrip.com* and World Nomads.*
+- If you still want to use your Chase card for travel, consider purchasing a separate comprehensive policy that will actually cover you if things go wrong.
+I like InsureMyTrip.com*.

-- a) Use a credit card such as the Citi AAdvantage card to cover Trip Cancellation and Trip Interruption; and b) get a MedJet membership* to cover medical evacuations on an annual basis.
-Finally, if you are leaving the country, c) be sure to buy a travel Medical policy* to cover any hospital expenses if you get sick abroad.
+Use a credit card such as the Citi AAdvantage card to cover Trip Cancellation and Trip Interruption; and b) get a MedJet membership* to cover medical evacuations on an annual basis.
+Finally, if you are leaving the country, c) consider a travel Medical policy* to cover any hospital expenses if you get sick abroad.

 Travelers Deserve Accurate Travel Insurance Information During a Crisis